emacs-berlin/emacs-berlin.org/index.md

 <section id="below-fold"><div class="row"><div class="medium-8 columns">

-#  January 29th, 2020 Meetup
+#  February 26th, 2020 Meetup

-It's a wrap!
-At least for 2019, we had our last meetup of 2019 in November, so the next one is going to be on January 29th.
-That'll be a day worth celebrating, for multiple reasons!<!-- ha, birthday.org remembers -->
+The next regular meetup is going to be on Wednesday, February 26th.

-One talk confirmed so far, by Dieter about a variety of topics: building emacs-28, designing charts with emacs and LaTeX, administering directory services with emacs.
+New to Emacs?
+Longtime elisp expert?
+Just want to know what this is all about?
+Come join us!

 ### Location